Skip to main content

 Beneficios

-• Mejor gestión de recursos: El seguimiento del uso de recursos ayuda a optimizar el rendimiento del sistema y evitar gastos innecesarios.
+• Mejor gestión de recursos: El seguimiento del uso de los recursos ayuda a optimizar el rendimiento del sistema y evitar gastos innecesarios.

-Costos y Precios
+Costos y precios

 Tabla comparativa de planes para herramientas de monitoreo de sistemas

-Plan Personal$5-$15/user/monthMonitoreo en tiempo real, informes básicos y notificaciones por correo electrónico.
+Plan personal$5-$15/user/monthMonitoreo en tiempo real, informes básicos y notificaciones por correo electrónico.

-Plan Empresarial$20-$50/user/monthInformes avanzados, integraciones y tableros personalizables.
+Plan empresarial$20-$50/user/monthInformes avanzados, integraciones y tableros personalizables.

 Preguntas frecuentes sobre herramientas de monitoreo de sistemas